vincentdiep/AI-TicTacToe/README.md

 The A.I. calculates its optimal move by using the minimax algorithm.
 - Game will result in a draw or the A.I. will win.

-To run the application, make sure to have Python installed and then use runner.py to launch the game.
+To run the application, make sure to have Python installed and then use command-line function to run "python runner.py" to launch the game.

 Launch Screen: